microsoft/WindowsAppSDK/specs/README.md

 * Provide feedback by **commenting on active pull requests** tagged with [the "ApiReview" label.](https://github.com/microsoft/ProjectReunion/pulls?q=is%3Apr+is%3Aopen+label%3AApiReview)
 * Provide feedback by **opening [issues](https://github.com/microsoft/ProjectReunion/issues/new/choose)
-   regarding spec documents in the [reviewed](./reviewed) folder**.
-   Specs in the `reviewed` folder have been previously reviewed for inclusion in Project Reunion.
+   regarding spec documents in this folder**.
+Specs in this folder are ready for implementation or have already been added to Project Reunion.
 * Create pull requests for new or updated specs when requested to do so as part of an issue thread.

 ## Please DO NOT:

-* Provide feedback on spec documents in the `archive` folder since those features have been deprecated or altered substantially.
-* Create unsolicited PRs that add new specs.
-To propose a new feature, please follow the Project Reunion contribution process [described here](../docs/contributor-guide.md) and start by [opening a new issue](https://github.com/microsoft/ProjectReunion/issues/new/choose).
+* Create unsolicited PRs that add or modify  specs.
+To propose a new feature please follow the Project Reunion contribution process [described here](../docs/contributor-guide.md) and start by [opening a new issue](https://github.com/microsoft/ProjectReunion/issues/new/choose).